axelo/opinionated-music-cast-remote/README.md

 ## Why

-Fun project for trying out Elm on the frontend, plus very convenient when hanging out in the sofa and the real remote is at least 2 meters away.
+Fun project for trying out Elm on the frontend, plus very convenient when hanging out in the sofa and the real remote is at least two meters away.

 Tested on a Yamaha YAS-306